JoeHughes9877/Cdex/README.md

-# Codex
+# Cdex

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 **A RESTful API for exploring fantasy worlds, books, and characters.**

-Codex is a personal learning project designed to help me develop skills in API development, database management, and web deployment—all centered around a topic I’m passionate about: **fantasy books**.
+Cdex is a personal learning project designed to help me develop skills in API development, database management, and web deployment—all centered around a topic I’m passionate about: **fantasy books**.
 The API provides structured data on books, series, authors, characters, worlds, kingdoms, and magical systems, making it easy to fetch and retrieve fantasy lore programmatically.

 ---